Xomo/cwac-sacklist/README.markdown

 Version
 -------
-This is version 0.1 of this module, meaning it is pretty darn new.
+This is version 0.2 of this module, meaning it is new, but not as new as it used to be.

 Demo
 ----